slatedocs/slate/source/includes/accesstype/_for-platform-customers.md

 `gateway-name` can be any valid payment-type suppored by Accesstype.

 `accesstype-plan-id` is the Id of plan in Accesstype

+`attempt-token` can be fetched using [preview](#post-preview-subscription) api.
+This is an optional parameter but we advice you to use it for better tracking of transactions.

 ## LIST All subscriptions of a user